 In order to graduate, students must successfully complete all courses in the program and maintain an overall "C" average (70%).
 Graduates of the program will receive a Yukon College Certificate.
-Students may also be offered technical credit towards a Yukon apprenticeship and the opportunity to challenge the Carpentry Apprenticeship Level 1 (first-year) exam.
+Students may also be offered technical credit towards a Yukon apprenticeship and the opportunity to challenge the Electrical Apprenticeship Level I (first year) exam.

-Carpentry Apprentice Training Levels I, II, III and IV are 8-week programs offered by Yukon College through the Advanced Education Branch of the Yukon Government Department of Education.
+Electrical Apprentice Training Levels I, II and III are 8-week programs offered by Yukon College through the Advanced Education Branch of the Yukon Government Department of Education via NAIT’s (Northern Alberta Institute of Technology) on-line computer-based training program.
 Students must be registered apprentices to attend these programs.
 This booklet offers an overview of apprenticeship options within the Yukon.
-The following dates are for the Apprenticeship levels in 2015-16:
+The dates for the Apprenticeship levels in 2015-16 are: